 The Equator Principles

-The EP are adopted and applied voluntarily by what’s known as ’Equator Principles Financial Institutions’, or EPFIs.
-More than 100 EPFIs in 38 countries have officially adopted the EP, covering the majority of international project finance debt within developed and emerging markets.
+The EPs are adopted and applied voluntarily by what’s known as ’Equator Principles Financial Institutions’, or EPFIs.
+Currently 116 EPFIs in 37 countries have officially adopted the EPs, covering the majority of international project finance debt within developed and emerging markets.

-ING was one of the 10 first adopters of the EP in 2003 and was one of the process coordinators for the fourth review update.
-We acted as chair of the Steering Committee in 2012—2014, where we played a key role in finalising its second review update.
-We actively advocate and enforce the EP, as we recognise their ability to positively contribute to society.
+ING was one of the 10 first adopters of the EPs in 2003 and was one of the process coordinators for the review that resulted in EP4.
+We served as chair of the Steering Committee from 2012–2014, where we played an important role in finalising EP III.
+We actively advocate and promote the EPs, as we recognise their ability to positively contribute to society.

-ING has a well-established Environmental and Social Risk Framework (ESR Framework) that lists the standards we expect of clients and ourselves, including application of the EP.
+ING has a well-established Environmental and Social Risk Framework (ESR Framework) that lists the standards we expect of clients and ourselves, including application of the EPs.

 Applying the Equator Principles

 As an Equator Principles Financial Institution (EPFI) we don’t provide project finance or project-related corporate loans to clients that are unable to or choose not to comply with the principles.

-We also implement the EP in our internal environmental and social policies, procedures and standards.
-These are embedded in our ESR Framework, and require involvement of the following three banking areas:
+We also implement the EPs in our internal environmental and social policies, procedures and standards.
+These are embedded in our ESR framework, and require involvement of the following three banking areas:

 - Front office: The departments that originate transactions and have direct contact with clients or sponsors.

 - Risk managers: The departments that provide control over Front Office activities and generally can sign off on the environmental and social impacts for ’low-risk’ EP deals.

-- Environmental and Social Risk: The dedicated department within risk management that assesses environmental and social impacts associated with ’high-risk’ transactions.
+- Environmental and social risk: The dedicated department within risk management that assesses the environmental and social impacts associated with ’high-risk’ transactions.

-An example of how the Equator Principles form part of our transaction assessment:
+An example of how the EPs form part of our transaction assessment:

 Sarulla – geothermal power plant: